 Our initiatives related to custom test automation frameworks have already produced good results, including:

-- Reducing the average time needed to build infrastructure for a test automation project from 1-2 months to just 1-2 weeks;
+- Reducing the average time needed to build infrastructure for the AI & ML in test automation project from 1-2 months to just 1-2 weeks;

 - Making it possible for mid-level QA engineers to implement automated tests within the existing framework instead of having to rely on senior-level engineers to design and build it from scratch;